What is this feature for?

 Step 1: Start with a need or context

-You rely on the job role, the expected level, the contextual constraints, and potentially a target profile if you are using one.
+You rely on the role, the expected level, the context constraints, and possibly a target profile if you use one.

 Step 2: Analyze the profile

-Trimoji consolidates the available information about the candidate to produce a structured, potential-oriented analysis with actionable insights.
+Trimoji consolidates the available information about the candidate to produce a structured, potential-oriented analysis with actionable elements.

 Step 3: Interpret and question